fastenhealth/policy/24-Human_Resources_Security_Policy.md

 ## 24.7 Workforce Sanctions & Disciplinary Records

-This policy applies to all Luma employees and is designed to be positive and corrective.
+This policy applies to all Fasten employees and is designed to be positive and corrective.
 Employee discipline is considered a serious action that is undertaken with care, objectivity and full consideration for the rights and interests of the employee.
 Discipline shall be administered in a judicious manner that strives to be corrective and appropriate to the offense rather than punitive.

 Sanctions are fairly applied to employees following violations of the information security policies.
-Luma documents personnel involved in incidents, steps taken, and the timelines associated with those steps, steps taken for notification, the rationale for discipline, and the final outcome for each incident.
+Fasten documents personnel involved in incidents, steps taken, and the timelines associated with those steps, steps taken for notification, the rationale for discipline, and the final outcome for each incident.
 A list of employees involved in security incidents is maintained in the HR Google Drive.

 The process for disciplinary action is as follows: